AmplitudeGravity/MultiDimResidue/README.md

 vars=[x,y]
 solve(eqns,vars)
 ```
+This solve function is not quite efficient.
+If in future, there is efficient solve function in  [SymEngine](https://github.com/symengine/SymEngine.jl) .
+I will replace it.

 # Citation
 If you use **multiResidue.jl**, please cite the two papers [arxiv 1609.07621](https://arxiv.org/pdf/1609.07621.pdf) and [arxiv 1709.08503](https://arxiv.org/pdf/1709.08503.pdf) as following